-A hip replacement is usually carried out when the joint is worn and severe pain restricts mobility.
+This type of surgery is normally carried out when the joint is very worn and severe pain restricts mobility.
 The benefits of surgery include:

 1. Reduced pain

 The majority of patients experience significant pain relief.
 It is normal to have some discomfort following surgery but our techniques aim to make the surgery as comfortable as possible, in most cases allowing you to walk on the same day.